joshleaves/advent-rs/NOTES_2015.md

 <details>
 <summary>Ruby version comments</summary>

-> The only thing to be wary of is on line 16: without the call to `#dup`, all of Santa's and Robo-Santa's positions will be overwritten, since Ruby's object model has a tendancy to pass references when you expect to pass values.
+> The only thing to be wary of is on line 16: without the call to `#dup`, all of Santa's and Robo-Santa's positions will be overwritten, since Ruby's object model has a tendency to pass references when you expect to pass values.
 >
 > Passing by value or reference is a really wonky subject, but this [blog post](https://robertheaton.com/2014/07/22/is-ruby-pass-by-reference-or-pass-by-value/) got nice examples that will get you started.
 </details>